Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, Family Eye Care can help.
-Dr. Moshe Roth and Dr. Steffani Tiomno is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Old Bridge, East Brunswick, Woodbridgeand Edison, all throughout New Jersey.
+Dr. Moshe Roth and Dr. Steffani Tiomno is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.